Germán strong following Kluber, Yanks shut out Rangers again

+ARLINGTON, Texas (AP) — Domingo Germán wasn’t in the stadium for Corey Kluber’s no-hitter the night before, yet still shared the anxious moments watching on TV.

+No such no-no drama for the Yankees right-hander — just another strong pitching performance for New York in another shutout of the Texas Rangers.

-ARLINGTON, Texas (AP) — Domingo Germán followed Corey Kluber’s no-hitter with seven more scoreless innings, Gio Urshela and Aaron Judge delivered RBI singles as pinch-hitters in the seventh inning and the New York Yankees beat the Texas Rangers 2-0 on Thursday.
+Germán pitched seven scoreless innings, Gio Urshela and Aaron Judge delivered RBI singles as pinch-hitters in the seventh inning and the New York Yankees beat the Texas Rangers 2-0 on Thursday.

 New York won its sixth straight series and at 25-19 moved a season-high six games over .500.
 Yankees pitchers have thrown seven shutouts in the team’s first 44 games for the first time since 1967.